ViktorJp/BACKUPMON/TRADEMARK.md

 # What counts as a violation

-Using the name "BACKUPMON," alone or combined with any other word, number, or symbol, as the name of a repository, package, release, binary, add-on, or fork — including but not limited to:
+Using the name "BACKUPMON," alone or combined with any other word, number, or symbol, as the name of a repository, package, release, binary, add-on, or fork, including but not limited to:

 * `BACKUPMON ZERO`
 * `BACKUPMON PRO` / `BACKUPMON+`